dbsnapper/dbsnapper/docs/cmd/dbsnapper_target.md

-# dbsnapper target
+---
+title: "dbsnapper target"
+description: "DBSnapper Agent Command Reference: 'dbsnapper target' - Used to list snapshots for a target"
+---

-List snapshots for a target
+Used to list snapshots for a target

-## Synopsis
+### Synopsis

  The `target` command lists all snapshots for a `target_name`.